BLUE RIDGE CENTER

 The Show Me State's second shopping mall straddled the corporate lines of Kansas City and Independence, Missouri.
 It was built on a 63-acre tract, situated 7 miles southeast of downtown Kansas City, Missouri.
 The site was adjacent to the proposed route of the Interstate 70 expressway, which would run parallel to the north side of the complex.
 BLUE RIDGE CENTER was developed by a joint venture led by Kansas City's Reich Brothers; William, Robert and Walker.

 Several architectural firms contributed to the mall's design.
 Among these were Kansas City's J.F.
-Lauck & Associates, Washington, DC's Homer Hoyt & Associates and New York City's Lathrop Douglass & Associates.
+Lauck & Associates, Washington, DC's Homer Hoyt & Associates and New York City's Lathrop Douglass Architects.
 Construction commenced in April 1957.
 The 12 million dollar complex was officially dedicated on October 16, 1958, with thirty-two stores.
 In its original configuration, the open-air facility encompassed approximately 525,000 leasable square feet.

 Major stores included a 3-level (103,000 square foot) Montgomery Ward, 2-level (63,100 square foot) J.C.
 Penney, 2-level (50,300 square foot) J.J.
 Newberry and 2-level (36,500 square foot) F.W.
 Woolworth.
 There were also Harzfeld's apparel, Crown Drug, Western Auto, Lerner Shops, Bond Clothes, Velvet Freeze Ice Cream, Thom McAn Shoes and a Safeway supermarket.